noteisenheim/best-ca-project-eva/README.md

       (angle = (number of rotations mod 20) * 18)
   Output is to the 8-segment display

+  (Also, there may be some inaccuracy in responses of a rotary encoder)

 * **Interaction with ps/2 keyboard** (with comments): [here](https://github.com/noteisenheim/best-ca-project-eva/blob/master/help.v)